boostercloud/docs-site/source/includes/_01-your-first-backend-in-10-minutes.md

 - Who can read the `Posts`
 - How the data is manipulated before returning it

-To make it easy, we will allow anyone to read it:
 ```typescript
 @ReadModel({
   authorize: 'all'// Specify authorized roles here.
 Use 'all' to authorize anyone
 })
 ```

-and we will project the whole entity
+To make it easy, we will allow anyone to read it:

 ```typescript
 @Projects(Post, "id")